Amity808/EigenMatch-CoW-Hook/services/watcher/README.md

 2. **Attestation checks**: Ensure docker digest + TEE measurement match the allowlist configured via environment variables (respecting EigenCompute `_PUBLIC` disclosure rules).
 3. **Replay protection**: Track last accepted bundle ID per epoch to avoid duplicates.
 4. **Telemetry**: Emit structured logs/metrics for Grafana/alerting (“bundle verified”, “digest mismatch”, “epoch missed”).
-5. **Future work**: Submit validated bundles to the settlement executor contract and record on-chain tx hashes for observer dashboards.
+5. **Settlement relay**: When `EXECUTOR_ENDPOINT` is configured the watcher signs each bundle (using the same digest defined in `EigenMatchSettlementExecutor`) and POSTs it to the executor relay so watcher signatures can be aggregated before calling the on-chain contract.

 ## Environment variables (`config/example.env`)